TRAIL NAME: Mount Wilson (Via Upper Winter Creek) – Angeles National Forest (Part of the SoCal Six Pack of Peaks)

 – Keep a steady pace going uphill.
 Unlike lower level hikes, this hike is timely and intended to be completed in an adequate time.

-Rain gear (light water proof jacket with hood), flash light, Trekking Poles, Layers of clothing for the upper body, Scarf, Pants, Sunglasses, Beanie, Gloves, Jacket, some Toilet Paper, Hiking Socks, Food (many citrus or nut-based snacks, a sandwich).
+RECOMMENDED: Rain gear (light water proof jacket with hood), flash light, Trekking Poles, Layers of clothing for the upper body, Scarf, Pants, Sunglasses, Beanie, Gloves, Jacket, some Toilet Paper, Hiking Socks, Food (many citrus or nut-based snacks, a sandwich).

 NOTES FROM THE HIKE LEAD: